Updated on 2024-06-27 GMT+08:00

 • File sharing

-Servers in multiple availability zones (AZs) of a same region can access the same file system concurrently and share files.
+Cloud servers in multiple availability zones (AZs) of the same region can access the same file system concurrently and share files.

 • Elastic scaling